textcreationpartnership/A00377/README.md

 ##Content Summary##

 #####Front#####
-A ryght frutefull Epystle / deuysed by the moste excellent clerke Erasmus / in laude and prayse of m
+A ryght frutefull epystle, deuysed by the moste excellent clerke Erasmns [sic], in laude and prayse
-1. To the ryght honorable Mayster Cromwell one of the kynges moste honorable counsell, his humble seruaūt Rycharde Cauernour sendeth greating.

 #####Body#####

-1. ¶ An Epistle in prayse of matrymony.
+A ryght frutefull epystle, deuysed by the moste excellent clerke Erasmns [sic], in laude and prayse
 #####Back#####
-Imprynted at London in Flestrete at the sygne of the George by me Robert Redman.
-CVM PRIVILEGIO REGA **Types of content**
+A ryght frutefull epystle, deuysed by the moste excellent clerke Erasmns [sic], in laude and prayse **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!